NomisIV/pioneerctl/README.md

 $ pioneerctl --zone zone2 mute on
 (Mute only zone2)

+# Assuming PIONEERCTL_ADDRESS is already an exported variable
+$ pioneerctl
+pioneerctl $
+(Enter REPL mode)
 ```

-If an ip-address isn't specified in the command, a configuration file must be used.
-It is expected to be located at `$XDG_CONFIG_HOME/pioneerctl/config.toml`,
-but this can be overridden with the `--config` flag.
+The IP address of the reciever must either be supplied with the `--ip-address` flag,
+or via environment the environment variable `PIONEERCTL_ADDRESS`.
+Note that the environment variable can be exported in your shell's profile,
+to not have to set it twice.

+If no command is supplied pioneerctl will enter REPL mode.
+In there you can run multiple commands after each other without setting up a new connection with each command.

 ### Building

-This is still very much in alpha, and I haven't developed a release plan yet.
+This is still very much in alpha, and I haven't released this to [crates.io](https://crates.io) yet.
-But since it's a rust project, in theory it's as simple as
+But you can always build it yourself, like this:

 ```
 git clone https://github.com/NomisIV/pioneerctl